 The BC Conservatives are led by Trevor Bolin.

-BC Election Riding-by-Riding Predictions
+BC Election Riding-by-Riding Predictions and Results

 Click on the table item below to jump to riding predictions in a particular region.
 Links will open in a new tab.
 Riding predictions are updated as necessary prior to the October 24 election.